amitibo/python-seminar-2018/README.md

 The "SeattleCycling" notebook is based on a [post](http://jakevdp.github.io/blog/2015/07/23/learning-seattles-work-habits-from-bicycle-counts/) by Jake VanderPlas in his blog [Pythonic Perambulations](http://jakevdp.github.io).
-The contents of the [Pythonic Perambulations](http://jakevdp.github.io) blog are released under the [MIT license](https://opensource.org/licenses/MIT).
+The contents of the [Pythonic Perambulations](http://jakevdp.github.io) blog are Copyright (c) 2012-2017 Jake VanderPlas.